wtmdfym/localpixiv/README.md

 Add auto search when click tag in infoshower and can manually close this function. version 1.0.3
-Optimised the project structure, fixed bugs, improved the followings state, added the test drag and drop function state
+Optimised the project structure, fixed bugs, improved the followings state, added the test drag and drop function state version 1.0.4
+Implemented a tablike view with a cache function , and can be dynamically added and deleted , support for lazy loading .But the method is still need to be improved.
+Fixed bugs.
+Use Provider to replace Notification in stackChange and bookmark.